KristianColville1/kristians-cool-shop/DatabaseDesignDocument.md

 **Tool Selection: Visual Paradigm**

-Visual Paradigm was chosen as the modelling tool due to its comprehensive UML 2.x support, database-specific extensions for entity relationship modelling, and ability to generate SQL DDL statements directly from diagrams.
-The tool is widely used in academic contexts and provides clear, professional diagram outputs suitable for documentation.
+Visual Paradigm was chosen as the modelling tool based on course material.

 **Key Benefits for This Project:**